 Which city?
 I would not say most.
 Most places accept local credit cards but some have issues with foreign cards, you should be OK in any major department store or large franchises.
 Cash always works really well for me in China!
-I can draw from many ATM's such as ICBC bank, China Construction bank, Bank of China and a few others. about 7 years ago
+I can draw from many ATM's such as ICBC bank, China Construction bank, Bank of China and a few others. over 7 years ago

 First timer to be to china can someone please advise business districts and places for business activities in china for trading and import

 It depends what products you are looking for.
 In Guangdong province for example, Humen, near Guangzhou is known for clothes wholesaling and the nearby Shenzhen is known for electronics.
 Check out http://gzshopper.com or http://shenzhenshopper.com which has infor on wholesale and retail markets in Guangdong.
 The previous suggestion is a good one too, there are several trade fairs through the year, at these you can see many products and talk to many manufacturers in one place.
-The biggest is the Canton Fair see http://www.cantonfair.org.cn/en/ about 7 years ago
+The biggest is the Canton Fair see http://www.cantonfair.org.cn/en/ over 7 years ago

 Can I shop for western clothes,shirts,shoes in Beijing?
 What are the trading hours.
 Are the prices better than Sydney.

 As mentioned earlier, you really want to check out Yashow Clothing market http://goshopbeijing.com/sanlitun-yashow-chothing-market-602.html BUT as someone mentioned earlier, the salespeople in the stalls are really pushy!
 The first price they give you will probably be more expensive than the real thing (remembering everything in there should be treated as a copy), so, you have to bargain HARD, but with a smile...
 If you bargain hard, and double check the quality of everything, then check the quality again BEFORE handing any money over, then you will probably score some great deals on things you will really like.
-Remember, once you hand the money over, it's gone, the deal is done. about 7 years ago
+Remember, once you hand the money over, it's gone, the deal is done. over 7 years ago

 I am in guangzhou from 8 am to 8pm.
 Is there anywhere easy to get to from the airport that is worth seeing?